Dehghanni/Teofl/writing.md

 In this day and age, most of the projects/jobs involve interacting with others that are not even in the same line of profession.
 The need for effective teamwork is critical for any business.

+There is no "I" in a team.

-**Teamwork enables the members to split an enormously mammoth task into simpler ones -\&gt; every person develops specialized skills, therefore there would be the best person for each task that can accomplish it in a more excellent way. -\&gt; lead to better productivity, more efficacy, reduced costs, greater profitability, and many other benefits.**
+**Teamwork enables the members to split an enormously mammoth task into simpler ones -> every person develops specialized skills, therefore there would be the best person for each task that can accomplish it in a more excellent way. -> lead to better productivity, more efficacy, reduced costs, greater profitability, and many other benefits.**

 Teammates observe and depend on the quality of each other's work.
-When one team member's performance declines, others have the knowledge and motivation to help them improve. -\&gt; smoother and looser structure, convivial and cordial atmosphere -\&gt;
+When one team member's performance declines, others have the knowledge and motivation to help them improve. -> smoother and looser structure, convivial and cordial atmosphere ->

 Approach your colleague with friendly questions, rather than accusations.